camilopinoh/camilopinoh/README.md

   👩🏻‍💻 I'm a "Computer Engineer" and "Programmer Analyst" from Chile

-  📚 I'm currently learning THREE.JS, Astro, Rust and serverless arquitecture
+  📚 I'm currently learning THREE.JS, Astro and serverless arquitecture

   🗣️ The languages that i can speak are Spanish (native) and English (intermediate - B2)